• Skip to primary navigation

 The new laundry is small but she is mighty!
 I absolutely love the look but it’s also super practical for such a small space.

-Let’s start with those navy cabinets, which are Kaboodle from Bunnings.
+Let’s start with those navy cabinets, which are Kaboodle cabinets from Bunnings.
 I was going to use their paint-your-own range and then spray paint them navy, but when I saw a sample of these Bluepea doors in store, in the perfect hue and ready to go, I leapt at the chance to save myself that job (or paying someone else to do it!).
 I really am thrilled with the colour.
 And I chose their Alpine shaker profile door to complement our kitchen cabinets.

 Planning the layout using their online 3D kitchen planner was a breeze, even for an amateur like me!
 The biggest call I made was in not having wall cabinetry right the way across because a) I didn’t want to block light from the window and b) I was keen to incorporate a hanging rail for Damian’s shirts.
 Although we only have two cabinets in total (one on the wall and one under the sink), it’s plenty of storage for laundry detergent and other cleaning materials I need to keep up high, away from Charlie.